Last updated on March 25th, 2023

 Pros of block paving

-- Different materials offer different price points
+- Different materials offer different price points to suit your budget

 - Long-lasting and, if installed well, low maintenance – small areas can be patch repaired if necessary